cadenthecreator/ELA-Video-Presentation-Project-Main/weeks/week 1/script.md

 got one more banana.
 Therefore, we had an increase of $4 in the price, hence the $4 increase.
 That's how we would solve one of these.
 All the previous concepts apply here.
 Since we have two lines and we're getting two pieces of information, A is equal to 6 and B is equal to 4, this is a complete system.
 And it is singular because we can solve it.

+### The Determinant
+The determinant is a property of matrices that you can use to determine if it is singular or non-singular.
+A singular matrix would have a determinant of zero and a non-singular matrix would have a determinant of not zero.
+And how you calculate the determinant is the diagonal minus the anti-diagonal.
+For example, AD minus BC.
+That is the diagonal minus the anti- diagonal.
+So if you have 1,1,1,1, it would be  1 times 1 minus 1 times 1 or 1 minus 1, which would equal zero.
+But if you had 112, it would be 1 times 2 minus 1 times 1, which to take away 1 is negative 1, which would mean that it is non-singular.
+So it is solvable.
+And that is a basic rundown of the determinant.

+# Conclusion
+I decided this was a good stopping point because I didn't think I needed to go further than this and I think it gave a decent amount of info.